KevinFrost6/Java/README.md

 # Java
-Examples of code I've created on my own and while in school.
+Code I've created on my own and while in school.